IWesley20/BingeBox-React-App/README.md

 - **User Authentication**: Sign in and log out with secure authentication.
 - **Save Favorites**: Users can save their favorite movies and shows for easy access.
-- **Responsive Design**: Webflix is fully responsive and works across different devices (desktop, tablet, mobile).
+- **Responsive Design**: Webflix is responsive and works across different devices (desktop, tablet, mobile).
 - **Watchlist**: Users can maintain a list of their favorite content.

 ## Technologies/Tools Used